-where cube is a cube with the same grid as src_cube that is to be regrid-ded to the target_grid.
+where cube is a cube with the same grid as src_cube that is to be regrid-ded to the target_grid.Return type A callable with the interface

 This class describes the point-in-cell regridding scheme for use typically with iris.cube.Cube. regrid().